-AP STATISTICS (Exam fee is required in November; late fee applied after due date) 5 cre Grades 11, 12
+AP STATISTICS (Exam fee is required in November; late fee applied after due date) Grades 11, 12

 The purpose of this course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: Exploring Data: describing patterns and departures from patterns Sampling and Experimentation: planning and conducting a study Anticipating Patterns: exploring random phenomena using probability and simulation Statistical Inference: estimating population parameters and testing hypotheses.
-If a student does not take the AP exam, the student will not receive AP-weighted value points for class rank and GPA.
 Prerequisite: Successful completion of Pre-Calculus. and teacher recommendation.